Respiratory Illness Surveillance

 Hygiene: Certain viruses can be spread through surfaces.
 Washing your hands often and cleaning and disinfecting surfaces can be helpful to prevent sickness.

 Treatment: COVID-19 treatment can be highly effective if taken within 5 days of symptoms starting.
+People who received Paxlovid had a 75% reduction in the odds of death and 60% lower odds of hospitalization.
 Call 907-543-6949 or your local clinic for more information about accessing treatment.

 Learn More